hartwigmedical/actin-personalization/scripts/personalization/prediction/src/README.md

 ## 📥 **Loading Pretrained Models**

-To load pretrained models into your `trained_models` directory, use the following command:
+You need to load the pretrained models into your `trained_models` directory, they can be found gs://actin-personalization-models-v1/trained_models/
-`gsutil -m cp -r gs://actin-personalization-models-v1/trained_models/ ./models/trained_models/'